Corruption Risk Assessment of State-Guaranteed Free and Privileged Health Care Services

 About the chapter:

-The Transparency International Armenia mission is to promote good governance in Armenia through reducing corruption and strengthening democracy.
+The mission of Transparency International Armenia is to promote good governance in Armenia through reducing corruption and strengthening democracy.

 CPI Score: 35